charliewhitfield/ivoyager_table_importer/README.md

 #### Table Directives

 Any line starting with '@' is read as a table directive, which is used to specify one of several table formats and provide additional format-specific instructions.
 These can be at any line in the file.
-(It's convenient to include these at the end as many table viewers, including GitHub, assume field names in the top line.)
+It's convenient to include these at the end as many table viewers, including GitHub web pages, assume field names in the top line.

-Table format is specified by one of: `@DB_ENTITIES` (default), `@DB_ENTITIES_MOD`, `@ENUMERATION`, `@WIKI_LOOKUP`, or `@ENUM_X_ENUM`.
+Table format is specified by one of `@DB_ENTITIES` (default), `@DB_ENTITIES_MOD`, `@ENUMERATION`, `@WIKI_LOOKUP`, or `@ENUM_X_ENUM`, followed by the table name in the next cell to the right (if omitted, table name is taken from the base file name).
 Some table formats allow or require additional specific directives (see formats below).

 #### Comments

 Any line starting with '#' is ignored.
 Additionally, entire columns are ignored if the column 'field' name begins with '#'.

-#### End-of-File

-The file should end with a '#' line.
-This is really a workaround for an unsolved bug where the last line is sometimes not read.
-(Perhaps Rons Data Edit is to blame.
-I'm not sure...)

 ## DB_ENTITIES Format